Cupertino High School: Publications

-Newspaper and magazine
+Newspaper and magazines

 The official Cupertino High School newspaper is The Prospector.
 The prospector publishes eight print issues yearly and online.

 There are also other unofficial student publications such as the Cupertino Science Magazine and the Philosophy Magazine.

 Yearbook

 Cupertino High School's yearbook is The Nugget.
-In 2013, The Nugget has won back-to-back consecutive Gold Crown Awards at the CSPCA in New York City and has won the Pacemaker Award at the Spring NSPA Conference in San Francisco.
+In 2013, The Nugget won back-to-back consecutive Gold Crown Awards at the CSPCA in New York City, as well as the Pacemaker Award at the Spring NSPA Conference in San Francisco.

 Athletics

 Cupertino High School is a member of the California Interscholastic Federation and participates in the Santa Clara Valley Athletic League.
 The school offers sports in three seasons (fall, winter, and spring) with most sports separated by boys and girls.
 Sports offered are listed below.